TufferDaze/RoR2_PoppyMod/README.md

 `Other bugs or requests can be tossed over to the GitHub page up top^`
 * Standing still during Steadfast Presence looks jank.
 * Larger enemies may be clipped into terrain when using Heroic Charge.
+* Using Heroic Charge too close to bosses may clip the player into terrain.
 * Opening a chest right after falling a distance does not play a voiceline.

 ## TODO